isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Visitors must purchase travel insurance for the entire duration of their stay in Singapore, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs, prior to travelling to Singapore.
 Should their COVID-19 treatment cost go beyond S$30,000, visitors will have to pay for the excess.

-#### 3. How can visitors purchase the required insurance coverage?

-Visitors must purchase COVID-19 travel insurance prior to their travel to Singapore.
-The SafeTravel website provides <a href="/health/travelinsurance" target="_blank">a list of the Singapore-based insurers’ products</a>.
-Visitors can visit the respective insurers’ websites to purchase the inbound insurance plan.
-They may reach out to the insurers for more information.

-#### 4. Do visitors need to show proof of travel insurance purchase when they apply for the VTP?
+#### 3. Do visitors need to show proof of travel insurance purchase when they apply for the VTP?

 Visitors will have to declare, at the point of VTP application, that they will purchase travel insurance, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs, prior to travelling to Singapore.
 They must also carry with them an electronic or physical copy of their insurance policy to facilitate their entry into Singapore.

-#### 5. What penalties will be imposed on the visitor if he/she did not buy the insurance prior to entering Singapore?
+#### 4. What penalties will be imposed on the visitor if he/she did not buy the insurance prior to entering Singapore?

 Purchase of travel insurance is a condition of the VTL.
 Non-compliance with any of the conditions of the VTL may result in refusal of entry into Singapore and/or cancellation of the VTP and/or Visit Pass.
 In such an event, the VTP holder may be repatriated, and be liable for the cost of his/her repatriation, including custody and maintenance pending repatriation.
 Future VTP applications may also be rejected.